What Is Debt Settlement?

 If you have multiple sources of debt, you can combine all of them into one with a debt consolidation program.
 A balance transfer credit card or debt consolidation loan can help you do that.

-debt relief company can help you find a loan at a lower APR if your credit history is good.
-You can then use those funds to pay off all your existing debts.
+debt relief company can help you find a loan at a lower APR fixed-rate debt consolidation loan if your credit history is good.
+You can then use those funds to pay off all your smaller existing debts.
+This will allow you to save a considerable amount of money, especially if you carry a lot of high-interest debt.

 Debt Management